wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 4.0.4 =
+- Added some new email tags to show Transaction ID, Purchase Amount and Purchase Date (check your email settings field for details).
+- Made some improvements to the PayPal IPN validation code.

 = 4.0.3 =
 - Fixed a few notices in the settings menu when run in debug mode.